michelbernils/terminus/_posts/2025-03-07-aws-solutions-architect.markdown

 date:   2025-03-07 22:00:00 -0300
 categories: AWS Solutions Architect
 ---

+## Zones
+1. Region: Isolated geographic area, each region consist of multiple data centers and is designed to provide low-latency and high availability.
+  * eg: us-east-1.
+1. Availability-Zone (AZs): Each region consist of multiple AZs which are physically separate data centers.
+  * eg: us-east-1a, us-east-1b.
+1. Edge-Location: data centers strategically positioned around the world to process requests closer to the end users.
+  * eg: 450 Edges locations worldwide.

+## IAM
+Service that helps you securely control access to AWS resources.

+### Access Methods
+1. CLI (Need roles to access)
+1. CloudShell
+1. Console
+1. API Calls (Need roles to access)

+### What can I create with IAM
+1. Users.
+  * Assign each user a specific access.
+1. Groups.
+  * Users that share the same resources.
+1. Roles.
+  * Grant permissions to resources without using long-term credentials like passwords or access keys.
+  * Uses STS
+1. Policies.
+  * JSON based **permission rules** attached to users, groups, or roles.
+  * Identity based policies (applied to Users, Groups, or Roles).
+  * Resource based policies (applied to AWS resources like S3, Lambda, etc.).

+### STS (Security Token Service)
+AWS STS generates temporary security credentials for IAM roles, these credentials automatically expire (no need for manual rotation).

+1. Grants temporary, limited-time access to AWS resources.
+1. For cross-account access (users in one account assume a role in another).
+1. When using federated authentication (e.g., integrating AWS with Google, Okta, etc.).

 ## S3
 Object-based storage, it manages data as objects opposed to other storage architectures.